guilhermelhr/unityro/README.md

 ### Why this instead of contributing to roBrowser or any other?

-We at UnityRO recognize the power WebGL has over a "Jack of all trades" solution like Unity, however for being such a broad solution and therefore having much of the work specially physics (not that RO has much) would make things much easier to handle and maintain in the future.
-Without mentioning the multi-platform support.
+We at UnityRO recognize the power WebGL has over a "Jack of all trades" solution like Unity.
+However, it is a stable multi-platform solution with lots of plug and play features, specially physics (not that RO has much), which makes things much easier to handle, maintain and future-proof.

 ## How to contribute?